-- Bonus Round: Another 2 minutes to guess another clue, much like the main game, but this time the contestant directs questions to the host and there's a maximum of three guesses.
+- Bonus Round: Another 2 minutes to guess another subject, much like the main game.
+This time, the contestant directs questions to the host and there's a maximum of three guesses.
 Additionally, the clock doesn't pause for clues.
 Get it right and win whatever's left in the pot, starting at $10,000 and going down by $500 every few seconds.

 - Consolation Prize: $500 for losing the bonus round.